-Attending physician status (primarily responsible for treatment of a worker's injury) Provide compensable medical services for initial injury or illness Authorize payment of time loss (temporary disability) and release the worker to work Establish impairment findings (permanent disability) Provide compensable medical services for aggravation of injury or illness Type A attending physician Medical doctor Doctor of Osteopathy Oral and maxillofacial surgeon Podiatric physician and surgeon Yes Yes Yes Yes Yes Type B attending physician Chiropractic Physician Naturopathic Physician Physician Assistant Yes, for a total of 60 consecutive days or 18 visits, from the date of the initial visit on the initial claim with any Type B attending physician.
+Attending physician status (primarily responsible for treatment of a worker's patient's injury) Provide compensable medical services for initial injury or illness Authorize payment of time loss (temporary disability) and release the workerpatient to work Establish impairment findings (permanent disability) Provide compensable medical services for aggravation of injury or illness Type A attending physician Medical doctor Doctor of Oosteopathy Oral and maxillofacial surgeon Podiatric physician and surgeon Yes Yes Yes Yes Yes Type B attending physician Chiropractic Pphysician Naturopathic Pphysician Physician Aassistant Yes, for a total of 60 consecutive days or 18 visits, from the date of the initial visit on the initial claim with any Type B attending physician.
 Yes, unless the total of 60 consecutive days or 18 visits from the date of the initial visit on the initial claim with any Type B attending physician has passed.
 Or, if authorized by an attending physician and under a treatment plan.
 Yes, 30 days from the date of the first visit with any type B attending physician on the initial claim, if within the specified 18 visit period.
 No, unless the type B attending physician is a chiropractic physician.
-No Unless authorized by attending physician and under a written treatment plan (Note: physician assistants are not required to have a written treatment plan) Emergency Room Physicians No, if the physician refers the worker to a primary care physician Yes ER physicians may authorize time loss for up to 14 days only, including retroactive authorization No if worker referred to a primary care physician Yes Authorized nurse practitioner No Yes, for 180 consecutive days from the date of the first visit to any authorized nurse practitioner on the initial claim.
+No Unless authorized by attending physician and under a written treatment plan (Note: physician assistants are not required to have a written treatment plan) Emergency Room Physicians room physicians No, if the physician refers the workerpatient to a primary care physician Yes ER physicians may authorize time loss for up to 14 days only, including retroactive authorization No if workerpatient referred to a primary care physician Yes Authorized nurse practitioner No Yes, for 180 consecutive days from the date of the first visit to any authorized nurse practitioner on the initial claim.
 Or if authorized by attending physician.
 Yes, for 180 days from the date of the first visit on the initial claim.
-No No Unless authorized by the attending physician Other Health Care Providers e.g. acupuncturists No Yes, for 30 consecutive days or 12 visits from the date of the first visit on the initial claim.
+No No Unless authorized by the attending physician Other Health Care Providers health care providers e.g, acupuncturists No Yes, for 30 consecutive days or 12 visits from the date of the first visit on the initial claim with any other health care providers.
 Thereafter, services must be provided under a treatment plan and authorized by the attending physician.
 No No No, unless referred by the attending physician and under a written treatment plan

-^{} This matrix does not apply to Managed Care Organizations
+\ This matrix does not apply to Managed Care Organizations